New Mexico restores indoor worship services to 100% capacity

 The state limited the capacity of indoor worship services last April in an effort to slow the spread of COVID-19.
 Since then, restrictions have fluctuated under tiered reopening guidelines.

-Grisham's office did not immediately respond to an inquiry from Fox News, but press secretary Nora Meyers told the Las Cruces Sun-News in a statement that that decision "was made in light of recent U.S. Supreme Court decisions that enjoin states from enforcing capacity limits on churches that are more restrictive than other entities like factories and schools."
+"The change was made in light of recent U.S. Supreme Court decisions that enjoin states from enforcing capacity limits on churches that are more restrictive than other entities like factories and schools," Grisham press secretary Nora Meyers told Fox News in a statement.

 SUPREME COURT RULES AGAINST CALIFORNIA'S LIMITS ON IN-HOME RELIGIOUS GATHERINGS